Azure/azure-data-labs/01-lab-data-analytics-synapse/README.md

-# Azure Data labs • data-analytics-synapse
+# data-analytics-synapse template

-This template repository contains all templates to deploy a secure **Azure Synapse Analytics environment**.
+This template repository contains all templates to deploy a (secure) **Azure Synapse Analytics environment**.
 This template offers some optional modules which can be enabled/disabled to support some of architectures below.

 [TODO > Add architecture diagram]